rwharton/pulsar_docker/README.md

 Check if container is running with docker ps -a.
 You can log in using **psr** as password:

     ssh -XY psr@localhost -p 2222

+# USE in Singularity:

+To use the docker image in singularity, you probably need to change the CACHE and TMP dirs that Singularity uses or you will get a ```OUT OF SPACE``` error.
+Set the following environment variables to a directory of your choice.

+    export SINGULARITY_LOCALCACHEDIR=/fpra/mkat/01/users/vivek
+    export SINGULARITY_CACHEDIR=/fpra/mkat/01/users/vivek
+    export SINGULARITY_TMPDIR=/fpra/mkat/01/users/vivek

+    singularity shell docker://vivekvenkris/vivek_pulsar_docker:latest

 # Issues
 Report problems to vkrishnan@mpifr-bonn.mpg.de